 There is no silver bullet solution for this process.
 Military intelligence requires a varied toolkit to meet requirements at each stage of the intelligence cycle.

 Echosec Systems focuses on delivering solutions that address gaps in data collection, processing, and intelligence analysis.
-How do Echosec Systems products fit into the intelligence cycle at these stages, and what does this look like in a practical defense application like counter-terrorism?
+How do Echosec Systems products fit into the intelligence cycle at these stages, and what does this look like in a practical defense application?

 Intelligence professionals can identify the data types and sources required once a mission’s intelligence requirements, planning, and direction are clearly defined.

 While government and defense often require human, signals, electronic, and imagery intelligence, Echosec Systems focuses on providing open source intelligence (OSINT) from a variety of online networks.
 This includes:

 - Deep and dark web data, including marketplaces, forums, and chat applications